siddharthyayavaram/CAIRE/README.md

   <img src="assets/fig.jpg" width="100%">
 </p>

-CAIRE is a cultural-aware retrieval and evaluation framework designed for analyzing and processing multimodal data.
+CAIR<sub>E is a cultural-aware retrieval and evaluation framework designed for analyzing and processing multimodal data.

 </div>

 ## Abstract

 As text-to-image models become increasingly prevalent, ensuring their equitable performance across diverse cultural contexts is critical.
 While prompt-based interventions have been explored to mitigate biases, they often introduce factual inaccuracies or offensive content.
 Despite widespread recognition of these challenges [¹](https://tinyurl.com/yc5jjk64), there is no reliable metric to evaluate **cultural relevance** in generated images.
-To address this gap, we introduce **CAIRE**, a novel framework that assesses cultural relevance by grounding images to entities and concepts in a knowledge base for a user-defined set of free-text labels.
-On a synthetically constructed dataset of rare and culturally significant items (*synthetic*), built using proprietary models, CAIRE surpasses all baselines by **28% F1 points**.
+To address this gap, we introduce **CAIR<sub>E**, a novel framework that assesses cultural relevance by grounding images to entities and concepts in a knowledge base for a user-defined set of free-text labels.
+On a synthetically constructed dataset of rare and culturally significant items (*synthetic*), built using proprietary models, CAIR<sub>E surpasses all baselines by **28% F1 points**.

 Additionally, we evaluate text-to-image (T2I) models by:
 - Generating images for culturally universal concepts (*concept-generated*)
 - Retrieving real-world images of the same concepts (*concept-natural*)

-CAIRE achieves Pearson’s correlations of **0.56** and **0.66** with human ratings on these sets, based on a 5-point Likert scale of cultural relevance.
+CAIR<sub>E achieves Pearson’s correlations of **0.56** and **0.66** with human ratings on these sets, based on a 5-point Likert scale of cultural relevance.
 This demonstrates strong alignment with human judgment across diverse image sources.

 ## Installation & Setup

-Before running CAIRE, ensure you have Conda installed.
+Before running CAIR<sub>E, ensure you have Conda installed.

 ### **Step 1: Clone the Repository**
 ```sh